Limited Clients. Proven Results.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Defense Lawyers in University Heights, Ohio, 44118.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Attorneys in University Heights, Ohio, 44118.

 Ohio Revised Code Section 2919.25 governs Domestic Violence.
 The following is an excerpt from that law: